 BirdsCaribbean is using the book in their outreach and education programs, with the goals of both educating and entertaining children, while also inspiring them to be more aware and appreciative of the unique and beautiful birds that call their islands home.

 The uniqueness of the Caribbean avifauna

 You probably already know that the islands of the Caribbean, also known as the West Indies, support tropical species such as parrots and hummingbirds, but many other less well known but equally beautiful species share their home including the Antillean Euphonia, Barbuda Warbler, Cuban Trogan, Hispaniolan Woodpecker, Jamaican Lizard Cuckoo, Martinique Oriole, Puerto Rican Nightjar and many others.

 In fact, this region is home to over 565 species of birds, 170 of which are endemic; being found nowhere else in the world!
 And over 100 species are found on just one island!
 Many species are critically endangered, like the Grenada Dove, Jamaican Pauraque, and Zapata Wren; facing the same threats as birds worldwide, such as habitat loss, pollution, and illegal hunting.
-So educating the public, especially youth, is vitally important in the fight against extinction and we’re hoping that the coloring book we’re creating will help in its own modest way.
+So educating the public, especially youth, is vitally important in the fight against extinction and we’re hoping that this colouring book will help in its own modest way.